The SRG/eROSITA All-Sky Survey: Large-scale view of the Centaurus cluster: Discussion

 \subsubsection{Nucleus}

 In the GGM images (Fig.~\ref{fig:GGM}), we observed some well-known features in the core and also emphasized large-scale features beyond $R_{2500}$.
 For instance, the soft plume-like filament originating from the core that extends toward the northeast can be clearly seen in the 2-pixel GGM-filtered image.
 This central region has been studied in great detail using \chandra observations with better spatial resolution \citep[e.g.,][]{SandersFabian_2002, Fabian_2005, Sanders_2016}.
 As NGC 4696 hosts a low-power radio source, PKS $1246-410$, radio data were also employed \citep{Taylor_2002, Taylor_2006}.
 The multi-wavelength studies using \chandra X-ray observations and VLA and VLBA radio observations reveal a wealth of structures in the nucleus of the Centaurus cluster.
 For example, it was found that the plume is the most prominent below $\sim1~\mathrm{keV}$ and it consists of three soft filaments.
 The nucleus, where the plume seems to originate, coincides with optical filaments and dust lane from NGC 4696 \citep{Fabian_1982, Sparks_1989, Hamer_2019}.
 On the sides of the nucleus are cavities that anti-correlate with radio lobes.
-These authors concluded that the plume and other features in the core of the Centaurus cluster (cavities, edges, shocks, bay, etc.), are the result of AGN feedback from the NGC 4696, as well as sloshing motion.
+These authors concluded that the plume and other features in the core of the Centaurus cluster, including cavities, edges, shocks, bay, as well as core metallicity asymmetries, are the result of AGN feedback from the NGC 4696 and sloshing motion.
 We refer to the mentioned previous works for further details of this structure.

 The trend shown in the ICM properties (normalization per area, temperature, and metallicity) is similar across the different region configurations (Fig.~\ref{fig:specprofiles}), with some variations that highlight the features which will be discussed in the following subsections.